-You will receive notification via e-mail in November, before December 1.
+You will receive notification via e-mail in January or February 2020.
 Before receiving the funds, you may be asked to clarify aspects of your proposal.
 You will also be required to return a signed terms and conditions form before a check is issued.
-There is a possibility that checks may not be available until December or later.
+Checks may not be available until February or later.
 If you wish to start your activity after being notified of your award but before receiving your check, you may do so by paying with your own funds and reimbursing yourself when the check arrives, but you must collect and submit all receipts for these expenses.